posteris/commons/README.md

-# custom-validate
+# Custom validate

-Custom struct validate
+This code was created to standardize the API error output for all microservices